diningphil/TetrisHat/README.md

    I have opened a pull request, hopefully the owners will merge it into the master branch.

 ## TODO
-1. State when the game is over
-2. Add rotation feature
-3. Add final score
+1. Fix "push" recognition
+2. Check rotation boundaries on the right side of the game matrix